niveditapa21/Shell-Scripting/how-to-write-shell-script/README.md

-This is the README file.
+This will tell how to write shell script